Conditions for Obtaining Credit:

 What does the project involve?

 - Choice of task and dataset: Select a suitable task and a corresponding dataset.
 For example, it can be classification, regression, working with image, textual or sequential data – whichever interests you.
 If you are unsure, I will be happy to suggest a task.
+Update (Nov 14): If you decide to use an existing dataset, please avoid overly common or “ready-made” datasets (such as those directly from Keras).

 - Data preprocessing: It is crucial to prepare the data thoroughly for training the models – this can include cleaning, augmentation, etc.